 Also read A Guide to Commercial Contracts

-Understanding party rights and obligations forms the foundation of effective contract management and contract risk mitigation in today’s complex business environment.
+Understanding the rights and obligations of all parties to contract terms forms the foundation of effective contract management and risk mitigation in today’s complex business environment.

 Fundamental rights of contracting parties